Getting Started: How to Use AWS S3 Sync for File/Directory Syncing from Local Servers

 aws s3 sync s3://s3testfors3sync backup

-Here I have deleted the backup from local system and resynced it using AWS s3 sync.
+Here I have deleted the backup from the local system and resynced it using AWS s3 sync.

 Summary: